alphasaft/Micro/README.md

 // { '+': plusOp, '#number': numberOp } inside the script macro
 // reducer

-// This will for the implementation ! let numberOp = ([s]) => parseFloat(s)
+// This will do for the implementation ! let numberOp = ([s]) => parseFloat(s)
 ```